nationalarchives/tna-components/README.md

 </p>

-# TNA-Components
-The National Archives React components
+# The National Archives React components

+## Purpose

+On 12 September 2018, front end developers at The National Archives met to discuss ways we might be able to work more effectively across the broad range of applications we support.
+Primary concerns were:

+* Ensuring consistency of changes across multiple teams, applications and platforms
+* Establishing a 'single source of truth' for functionality, design, shared content and implementation across services
+* Avoiding duplication of effort when implementing a change

+This repository is the home for those components.

+For more information about this see the (development guide)[https://github.com/nationalarchives/front-end-development-guide/blob/master/development-guide.md]

-## 🚀 Quick start
+## 🚀 Quick start for existing components

 **Download the repository.**